Thermal imaging showing how external wall insulation can improve heat loss by Bere Architects

 Older buildings, especially those built before 1930, were designed as ‘breathing’ structures which enable moisture to freely pass between the inside and outside environments.
 Insulation systems that work with the building’s existing technology can reduce the risk of damp and other problems building up over time.

-EWI systems that use wood fibre or cork as an insulator provide excellent weather protection but also allow warm moist air to evaporate out of the building during the warmer months.
-A permeable internal finish, such as breathable paint on lime plaster, will aid the transfer of moisture and allow moisture to evaporate to inside during the colder months.
+EWI systems that use wood fibre or cork as an insulator provide excellent weather protection but also allow warm moist air to safely evaporate out of the building during the colder months.
+A permeable internal finish, such as breathable paint on lime plaster, will aid the transfer of moisture and allow vapour to evaporate inside the building in the summer.

 Wood fibre and cork EWI systems also have a low ecological and carbon footprint, making them a more sustainable choice.